Aeastr/Loupe/README.md

 RenderMeThis is a SwiftUI debugging utility that helps you pinpoint exactly when your views re‑render.
 By integrating RenderMeThis into your project, each re‑render is highlighted by a brief red flash, making it easier to track down unnecessary view updates and optimize performance.
 Designed for iOS 13.0 and later, RenderMeThis offers both a modifier-based method and a wrapper-based method for flexible integration into your SwiftUI views.

+> As of now this works by wrapping your code, or using a modifier, but I'm cooking something a bit more cool for later

 ![Example](/assets/example.gif)

 ---